BYD Seal, Atto 3 and Dolphin left to right

 Since arriving in 2022, BYD has launched more EV models than any other brand.
-Currently has four models are available with six models available by the end of 2025.
+Currently has nine models available as of December 2025.

-BYD aims to be a top five overall brand in the country with six EV models set to be available by November 2025.
+BYD aims to be a top five overall brand in the country with nine EV models available as of December 2025, including six fully-electric (BEV) and three plug-in-hybrid (PHEV) models.

 All BYD cars feature its in-house structural lithium-iron-phosphate (LFP) ‘Blade Battery’, which is said to be more energy dense, thermally safer, and longer lasting than typical LFP-based packs.